 The Golden Rule: I have only one rule for this course: I will not tolerate in any way one person infringing on another's opportunity to learn in the classroom.
 Among other things, this means (i) absolutely no talking during class, and (ii) the use of laptop computers is strongly discouraged (they are a visual and aural distraction).
 If you wish to use a laptop, please sit either in the back three rows of the classroom or to the far right.
-Surface/pen devices are excepted.
+Surface/pen devices are acceptable.
 Please turn your cell phones off before class.
 Thank you.

 Student Accessibility Support Center Statement.
-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Student Accessibility Support Center, ECC (Educational Communications Center) Building, Room 128, (631)632-6748.
-They will determine with you what accommodations, if any, are necessary and appropriate.
+If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, Stony Brook Union Suite 107, (631) 632-6748, or at sasc@stonybrook.edu.
+They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.
-Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Student Accessibility Support Center.
-For procedures and information go to the following website: http://www.stonybrook.edu/ehs/fire/disabilities.
+Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and the Student Accessibility Support Center.
+For procedures and information go to the following website: